N-M/Scrollify/README.md

 The update method recalculates the heights and positions of the panels.

+`$.scrollify.currentindex()`

+The currentIndex method returns the current index of the section.

 `$.scrollify.current()`

 The current method returns the current section as a jQuery object.